We’re running out of time

 Sand mining turns sea floors into deserts, erodes coastal protections, ruins surf breaks, kills scallops, and threatens the habitats of critically endangered species like the Tara Iti - our most endangered bird.

-McCallum Bros, an Auckland-based mining company, is planning to extract 8.45 million cubic meters of sand from the seabed in Bream Bay over the next 35 years.
+McCallum Bros, an Auckland-based mining company, is planning to extract 8.45 million m3 of sand from the seabed in Bream Bay over the next 35 years.

 They have likened its dredging operations to “a vacuum cleaner operating on the seafloor.”